Reports: Boris Johnson, Fiancée Carrie Symonds Wed in London

 Under current coronavirus restrictions in England, weddings can be attended by a maximum of 30 people.

-Johnson, 56, and 33-year-old Symonds, an environmental campaigner, announced their engagement in February 2020 and have a son together, 1-year-old Wilfred.
+Johnson, 56, and 33-year-old Symonds announced their engagement in February 2020 and have a son together, 1-year-old Wilfred.

 The last British prime minister to marry in office was Lord Liverpool in 1822.